Deeestin/C3W4/README.md

 ### Further information

-`CodeBook.md` includes information describing the variables, how the code works, and how the data was obtained `run_analysis.R` includes the relevant code that can be run as long as the Samsung data is in your working directory `tidy_dataset.txt` is the tidied final data after going through all the steps decribed in the Assignment section above
+`CodeBook.md` includes information describing the variables, how the code works, and how the data was obtained.

+`run_analysis.R` includes the relevant code that can be run as long as the Samsung data is in your working directory.

+`tidy_dataset.txt` is the tidied final data after going through all the steps decribed in the Assignment section above.